abhijitmahalle/CMAC/README.md

-# CMAC
+# Cerebellar Model Articulation Controller (CMAC)
 This respository contains code to implement CMAC architecture.
-CMAC stands for Cerebellar Model Articulation Controller.
 The model has been trained to learn the function for 2D parabolic curve.

 ## Instructions to run the code:
 ```